-Parents/Guardians are encouraged to cooperate in preparing students for the standardized testing, because the quality of
+Parents/Guardians are encouraged to cooperate in preparing students for the standardized testing, because the quality of the education the school can provide is partially dependent upon the school's ability to continue to prove its success in the state's standardized tests.
+Parents/Guardians can assist their students to achieve their best performance by doing the following:

 - Encourage students to work hard and study throughout the year; - 2.
 Ensure students get a good night's sleep during the night before exams; - 3.
 Ensure students eat well the morning of the exam, particularly ensuring they eat sufficient protein; - 4.
 Remind students and emphasize the importance of good performance on standardized testing; - 5.
-Ensure students are on time and prepared for tests, with appropriate materials; - Teach students the importance of honesty and ethics during the performance of these and other tests; - 7.
+Ensure students are on time and prepared for tests, with appropriate materials; - 6.
+Teach students the importance of honesty and ethics during the performance of these and other tests; 7.
 Encourage students to relax on testing day.

-(Policy 6:340, Student Testing and Assessment Programs)

-12.40 FAMILY LIFE & SEX EDUCATION CLASSES (MANDATORY)

-Students will not be required to take or participate in any class or courses in comprehensive sex education, including in grades 6-12, instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS; family life instruction, including in grades 6-12, instruction on the prevention, transmission, and spread of AIDS; instruction on diseases; recognizing and avoiding sexual abuse; or instruction on donor programs for organ/tissue, blood donor, and transplantation, if his or her parent or guardian submits a written objection.
+(Policy 6:340, Student Testing and Assessment Programs) 12.40 FAMILY LIFE & SEX EDUCATION CLASSES • Students will not be required to take or participate in any class or courses in comprehensive sex education, including in grades 6-12, instruction on both abstinence and contraception for the prevention of pregnancy and sexually transmitted diseases, including HIV/AIDS; family life instruction, including in grades 6-12, instruction on the prevention, transmission, and spread of AIDS; instruction on diseases; recognizing and avoiding sexual abuse; or instruction on donor programs for organ/tissue, blood donor, and transplantation, if his or her parent or guardian submits a written objection.
 The parent or guardian's decision will not be the reason for any student discipline, including suspension or expulsion.
-Nothing in this Section prohibits instruction in sanitation, hygiene or traditional courses in biology.1
+Nothing in this Section prohibits instruction in sanitation, hygiene or traditional courses in biology.
 Parents or guardians may examine the instructional materials to be used in any district sex education class or course.
-(Policy 6.60 Curriculum Content)

-12.70 SCHOOL VISITATION RIGHTS (MANDATORY)

-The School Visitation Rights Act permits employed parents/guardians, who are unable to meet with educators because of a work conflict, the right to time off from work under certain conditions to attend necessary school functions such as parent-teacher conferences, academic meetings and behavioral meetings.
+(Policy 6:60, Curriculum Content) 12.70 SCHOOL VISITATION RIGHTS The School Visitation Rights Act permits employed parents/guardians, who are unable to meet with educators because of a work conflict, the right to time off from work under certain conditions to attend necessary school functions such as parent-teacher conferences, academic meetings and behavioral meetings.
 Letters verifying participation in this program are available from the school office upon request.
-(Policy 8:95, Parental Involvement)

-12.80 PESTICIDE APPLICATION NOTICE (MANDATORY)

-Pesticides will not be applied on the paved surfaces, playgrounds, or playing fields of any school serving grades K-8 during a school day or partial school day when students are in attendance for instructional purposes.
+(Policy 8:95-Parental Involvement) 12.80 PESTICIDE APPLICATION NOTICE • Pesticides will not be applied on the paved surfaces, playgrounds, or playing fields of any school serving grades K-8 during a school day or partial school day when students are in attendance for instructional purposes.
 Additionally, the application of any restricted use pesticides is prohibited on or within 500 feet of school property during normal school hours.
 Before pesticides are used on District premises, the Superintendent or designee shall notify employees and parents/guardians of students as required by the Structural Pest Control Act, 225 ILCS 235/, and the Lawn Care Products Application and Notice Act, 415 ILCS 65/.
 (Policy 4:160 Environmental Quality of Buildings and Grounds)

-12.110 SEX OFFENDER NOTIFICATION LAW